 A bail bondsman or bail bond agent is a person, association of person or a company who act as a surety or pledger in respect of accused person to release him on bail.
 The bails bondsman take money (called bail money) or property as collateral security.
 Banks and insurance companies also give surety to their clients to indemnify them from unexpected loss.
 But bail bond agents give surety to criminal defendants, so to securing their release in a few hours.

 Before we explain what is bail bondsman and bail bond agent?
+How do bail bonds work?
 It is important to explain what is bail bond?

 A bail bond is written promise signed by the defendant/ accused or his surety to pay certain fixed amount to the court, if defendant fails to appear before the court at fixed date.
 This bail bond method is used to release the defendant/accused waiting trial charged with criminal offense from lawful custody.

 In this process defendant’s family or friend or professional bail bond agent (often called bail agent) execute a document towards the court.
 In this document bail bond agent promises to forfeit fixed amount determined by the court if defendant does not return on fixed time and date.

 The root of bail bond system can be traced back to common law in England.
 In 13th century posting money or property is used in exchanged for the release of accused pending trial.

 But modern bail bond practice flourished exclusively in United States and Philippines.
 In other countries of the world, the practice of commercial bail bond and bounty hunting is illegal.
 In U.S., the first bail bond business was established in 1898 in San Francisco.

 The law relating to bail bond is different in different states.
 Federal laws affect through Eighth Amendment to the United States Constitution, which contains the Excessive Bail Clause and the Bail Reform Act of 1984.